 Immigration Health Surcharge

 Applications for visas that are more than six months long will also include an Immigration Health Surcharge.
 The cost is based on the length of the visa that you are applying for.
-This will allow you to use the NHS once you are in the UK, although you’ll still need to pay for certain types of services, eg prescriptions, dental treatment and eye tests.
+This will allow you to use the NHS once you are in the UK, although you’ll still need to pay for certain types of services, for example prescriptions, dental treatment and eye tests.
 Read more about NHS treatments and costs.

 You should bring your biometric residence permit with you when you access healthcare in the UK.

 Immigration Health Surcharge cost

 The surcharge is calculated as £470 per year for each year of your visa.
 If your visa includes part of a year that is six months or less, you will be charged an additional £235 for this period.
 If your visa includes part of a year that is more than six months, you will have to pay £470 for this period.

-This charge is in addition to the visa application fee and separate to the maintenance requirements of the visa application.
+This charge is in addition to the visa application fee and separate from the maintenance requirements of the visa application.

 You can use the Immigration Health Surcharge tool on the Home Office website to check how much you will have to pay.